-As the first soundbar to come out of Samsung’s California-based audio lab, the HW-K950 Dolby Atmos soundbar was a real gamble.
+As the first soundbar to come out of Samsung’s Californian audio lab, the HW-K950 Dolby Atmos soundbar was a real gamble.
 In fact, with its dual wireless surround speakers, 15 drivers (including four fired at the ceiling), and a $1,500 price tag, the K950 might be better described as an all-in, pink-slips-on-the-table bet on Atmos.
 Luckily for Samsung, going big paid off.
-While plenty of others have tried, no one has created a true Dolby Atmos surround soundbar that bests Samsung’s first venture into the segment.
-Until now.
+The K950 was a success, helping to usher in a new era of powerful and convenient Dolby Atmos soundbars.

-The follow up to the K950, the HW-N950, is even more formidable than its predecessor (and at $1,700, it’s got the price tag to prove it).
-Boasting new side-firing front drivers for a wider soundstage, support for both Dolby Atmos and DTS 3D surround, and impressive clarity across the board, Samsung’s latest audio powerhouse has once again laid down the track for all other surround soundbars to follow.
+The follow-up to the K950, the HW-N950 is even more formidable than its predecessor — and at $1,700, it’s got the price tag to prove it.
+Boasting new side-firing front drivers for a wider soundstage, support for both Dolby Atmos and DTS:X 3D surround, and impressive clarity across the board, Samsung’s latest audio powerhouse has again laid down the track for other surround soundbars to follow.

 A formidable box

-It’s not easy fitting 17 speakers into a soundbar system, and that’s widely apparent from the N950’s box; a massive rectangle of white and beige weighing 60-pounds total, the package is a beast to bring home.
+It’s not easy fitting 17 speakers into a soundbar system, and that’s readily apparent from the N950’s box: A massive rectangle of white and beige weighing 60 pounds total, the package is a beast to bring home.

-Inside you’ll find all the components packed in foam, including the soundbar itself (all 20 pounds of it), a tall drink of subwoofer, and miniature satellite speakers, all of which are finished in glittered black plastic matched by long strips of mesh grill.
+Inside, you’ll find all the components packed in foam, including the soundbar itself (all 20 pounds of it), a tall drink of a subwoofer, and miniature satellite speakers, all of which are finished in glittery black plastic matched by long strips of mesh grill.

 The Samsung HW-N950 offers brilliantly simple operation.